This has given me the basis to process more sensors in a standard environment in the future and to plan and execute missions for the DiddyBorg.

 pip install pymavlink

-Finally, create a directory, e.g. diddy2QGC into which you copy the Python modules diddy2QGroundControl.py and ThunderBorg3.py.
+Then create a directory, e.g. diddy2QGC, into which you copy the Python modules diddy2QGroundControl.py and ThunderBorg3.py from the Github repository of this project.
 In this directory you then start the Python script later with:

 Make sure the RPi and your desktop are on the same network and run QGroundControl (QGC) and the Python script (the order is irrelevant).

-The DiddyBorg logs into the QGC and you will then find the option to teach your joystick in the Vehicle settings.
+The DiddyBorg sends heartbeat messages, which are recognized and answered by QGC.
+After exchanging a few more messages (please do not be confused by the error messages), the connection is established and you will then find the option to teach in your joystick in the vehicle settings.
 Please note that diddy2QGroundControl.py in mode 2 uses the roll channel for right/left control and the inverted value of the pitch channel for motor control.

 In this blog I present my Windows app JoystickRC4DiddyBorg for remote control of the DiddyBorg (from PiBorg) with a joystick or gamepad.